JoelAtDeluxe/AdventOfCode2016/Readme.md

 Soo, no luck there.
 I ended up going back and replacing all of the values with references, and then my code worked perfectly

 As a result though, there's a fair bit of debug code here that needs to be cleaned out.

+## Day 11

+No clue what to do here.

+## Day 12

+I coded this up correctly on the first pass, but it seemed like it didn't work, since it was pretty slow

+I ended up doing two things to make this work faster:

+1. Cheat the number identification.
+I originally used a regular expression (not even a compiled one), but figured it would be faster to simply check to see that the first character looked like it could be a number, and not worry about if it was error prone.
+I didn't test, but this had a large impact on performance. it could probably be further optimized here as well
+2. Pre-pare out the steps.
+Initially I split the inputs on each pass, which ended up being needless.

+A 3rd improvement would be to memoize the relative results from a (or maybe each) cell, up until a jump.
+This one is more complicated, but could maybe save a number of iterations through the loop, and focus only on the parts that matter (namely, jumps)